Quixoty/quixoty-test4.github.io/_posts/2020-08-14-mixed native hedges (part 2).md

 * Malus sp. – apples (varies from late summer-late august)
 * Pyrus sp. - pears (varies from late summer-late august)

-[INSERT IMAGES OF THE ABOVE AS HEDGE OR SEPARATE PLANTS]

-Note: Some of these species are quite vigorous and thorny, so consider selecting less vigorous or thornless cultivars where appropriate.
+**Note:** Some of these species are quite vigorous and thorny, so consider selecting less vigorous or thornless cultivars where appropriate.

 {% endcapture %}